• Safety Laws in Missouri

 Headlights

 Your headlights are an important part of your vehicle's safety equipment.
-Missouri law states that you should use your headlights from one half-hour after sunset to one half-hour before sunrise, or whenever weather conditions require the use of your windshield wipers.
+Missouri law states that you should use your headlights from 30 minutes after sunset to 30 minutes before sunrise, when visibility is under 500 feet, or whenever weather conditions require the use of your windshield wipers.

 Helmets